Measurements of CO redshifts with Z-Spec for lensed submillimeter galaxies discovered in the H-ATLAS survey: GAS AND DUST PROPERTIES

 \subsubsection{Non-LTE radiative transfer models of CO line excitation}

-In general, the rotational levels of the CO molecule might not be populated according to a single temperature, and the gas is not necessarily in equilibrium with the radiation field.
+In general, the rotational levels of the CO molecule might not be populated according to a single temperature, and the CO excitation temperature does not equal the gas kinetic temperature.
 By dropping the LTE assumption, we allow the excitation temperature to be a function of transition, being determined by the level populations for each line, while the kinetic temperature will be the global quantity describing the thermal energy of the gas.
 The level populations are found by solving the detailed balance equations including both radiative and collisional rates, and the output intensities are calculated by solving the radiative transfer equations.
 Usually, these equations are strongly coupled, involving large spatial and frequency grids, and further complicated by the number of molecules and transitions involved.
 Simplifying assumptions are usually made to reduce the computing time, depending on the problem at hand.